Structured vs. unstructured data: which one is better for SEO?

 Q1.
 What are the most common types of structured data or schema markups?

-A. Following are the most commonly used schema markups to structure unstructured data:
+A. The following are the most commonly used schema markups for structured vs unstructured data:

 • Recipe schema markup